voideditor/void/VOID_CODEBASE_GUIDE.md

-- VSCode is organized into "Services".
+- VSCode is organized into "**Services**".
 A service is just a class that mounts a single time (in computer science theory this is called a "singleton").
 You can register services with `registerSingleton` so that you can easily use them in any constructor with `@<Service>`.
 See _dummyContrib for an example we put together on how to register them.
 The registration is the same every time.

-- "Actions" are functions you register on VSCode so that either you or the user can call them later.
-They're also called "Commands".
+- "**Actions**" are functions you register on VSCode so that either you or the user can call them later.
+They're also called "**Commands**".
 	- You can run actions as a user by pressing Cmd+Shift+P (opens the command pallete), or you can run them internally by using the commandService to call them by ID.
 We use actions to register keybinding listeners like Cmd+L, Cmd+K, etc. The nice thing about actions is the user can change the keybindings.